 I have recently discovered that the perfect mix for a moist, light but tasty burger is a combination of half ground beef and half ground chicken - ground chicken thighs or chicken breast work equally well.
 The chicken holds the burgers together so well that you don't need an egg or crumbs as a binder.
 And the wine - well that's the flavour bonus (the secret ingredient) and you get the added benefit of having to finish the bottle, now that you've opened it (oh, darn).

-Kitchen Frau Notes: Since you’re using both beef and chicken here, you get to choose – red or white wine – whatever makes you the most happy.
-Just make sure it’s good enough to drink, too.
+Kitchen Frau Notes: Since you're using both beef and chicken here, you get to choose - red or white wine.

 This recipe makes 8 burgers, but you can easily halve it to make 4.
-The burgers are quite thick and rounded, so they don’t do as well on a bun.
-I find them more fun to eat with a knife and fork – you get the full effect of the cheese oozing out as you cut them open.
+The burgers are quite thick and rounded, so they would be better on a smaller bun or on a plate.
+I find them more fun to eat with a knife and fork - you get the full effect of the cheese oozing out as you cut them open.
 They are wonderful served with any number of robust summer salads.

-The brand of cheese I use are those red-wax-covered little round individual cheeses called Babybel – Original.
+The brand of cheese I use are those red-wax-covered little round individual cheeses called Babybel-Original.
 But you could also just cut ½ inch thick (1.3cm) disks, about 1½ inches (3.5cm) across, of any firm cheese and freeze them.
-I think they would work the same.
+They would work the same.
 If you peel the cheeses ahead of time, pop them back into the freezer to stay frozen until you use them, and assemble the burgers just before throwing them on the barbecue.

 Keep a stash of these little cheeses frozen and you have a quick gourmet burger any time the craving hits, or you want to wow your guests.